dannycap90/dannycap90.github.io/_posts/2023-11-22-third-post.md

 ---
+layout: post
 title: "Achievements and Certifications"
-date: 2023-11-22 18:27:27 -0400
-categories: Achievements and Certifications
 ---
-Achievements and Certifications : I passed a high school related to game production when I was in middle school, and I am currently learning as a developer of self-driving car judgment by joining the self-driving car club
+**Achievements and Certifications** : I passed a high school related to game production when I was in middle school, and I am currently learning as a developer of self-driving car judgment by joining the self-driving car club

 ​```python
 def print_hi(name):